peregilk/ttconnect/README.md

 ```bash
 C-b: setw synchronize-panes off
 ```

+## Known issues
+Please set the zone in the beginning of the script.
+In the future it will use the default zone.

 ## Feedback
 This is the first version of this script.
 There are a lot of possible features that might be added here.
 For instance more info about the pod  in the Window title bar, nicer colors, shortcuts etc. Feel free to modify the script, and to add suggestions.
 I will be glad to add them into the script.
 Please send any comments to [per@capia.no](mailto:per@capia.no).